nearform/titus/docs/README.md

 ![titus-pipeline][]

-The Titus repository itself is deployed to [AWS][] via [CircleCI][] and can be configured with ease to work with [Azure][] via [Azure Pipelines][] with minimal changes.
-[Google Cloud Platform][GCP], support is not yet included in Noise but the stack itself can be deployed to there, should you wish to add the infrastructure scripts to support it.
+The Titus repository itself is deployed to AWS via [CircleCI][] and can be configured with ease to work with Azure via Azure Pipelines with minimal changes.
+Google Cloud Platform, support is not yet included in Noise but the stack itself can be deployed to there, should you wish to add the infrastructure scripts to support it.

 ### Production grade CI pipeline
 The primary goal of Titus is to enable you to get to building features in sprint one.
 We care a lot about this point and so use a modern deployment pipeline to ensure you can deliver continuously: